Phase II Capital Campaign

-The Museum of the American Railroad has embarked on an ambitious expansion program that will transform the fifty-year-old institution into a center for transportation history and technology.
-At its new venue in Frisco, the Museum will become a destination for visitors worldwide, and a cultural resource that tells the story of the railroad and its profound effect on our lives.
+The Museum of the American Railroad has embarked on an ambitious expansion program that will transform the fifty-year-old institution into the premiere center for rail history and technology in the Southwest.
+At its new venue in Frisco, Texas, the Museum will become a destination for visitors worldwide, and a cultural resource that tells the story of the railroad and its profound impact on American life.

 An Educational Resource:

 Since moving to Frisco, one thing has become quite evident – there is great need in the North Texas area for the story of the Railroad to augment existing educational programs, if not provide core curricula altogether.
 North Texas owes its growth and prosperity to the arrival of the railroad.

 In fact, the history of the railroad is indelibly woven into the fabric of our nation.
 The American Railroad has touched every aspect of our lives and participated in historical events that have shaped the world.
 Further, the railroad industry continues to reinvent itself and address modern transportation challenges through innovative, new technologies.

 The Museum of the American Railroad is uniquely positioned to meet the needs of North Texas schools through relevant, meaningful programming that addresses a variety of curricula requirements.
 No other museum in the region has the ability to engage and educate students about the social, economic, political, and technological influence of the railroad on American life and culture.